Last Updated on

 The Seagull S6 Original QI is a North American-made instrument with a solid cedar top.
 While the back and sides might be made of laminate, it’s still 3-layered wild cherry wood that produces a unique signature indicative of the Seagull S6.

 It gets our number 1 spot for a few reasons.
-There’s no legitimate complaint about the solid Seagull.
+There’s no legitimate complaint about the solid Seagull at time of writing.
 It’s made in North America, and its unique features such as the 3-layer laminate and the reverse headstock make it worthy of a high quality guitar.
 Seagull has done well with matching good value and performance here.
 We acknowledge the good quality.